China's Shanghai launches two-phase lockdown as COVID surges | Health

 But following Sunday's about-turn, mass testing has disrupted transport, healthcare and a wide range of economic activities, with citywide land sales also halted on Monday.
 Shanghai's Public Security Bureau said it was closing cross-river bridges and tunnels, and highway tollbooths concentrated in the city's east until April 1.

-U.S. automaker Tesla is suspending production at its factory in the city for four days, two people familiar with the matter told Reuters.
-The factory is in an area of Shanghai impacted by the first stage of the lockdown.
+U.S. automaker Tesla is suspending production at its factory, located in a district impacted by the first stage of the lockdown, for four days, two people familiar with the matter told Reuters.
 Tesla did not immediately respond to a request for comment.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)